Comparisons / LangChain vs Rasa

 LangChain vs Rasa: Which Agent Framework to Use?

-LangChain langchain is the most popular agent framework.
-Rasa rasa is an open-source framework for building conversational ai — chatbots and virtual assistants.
-Here is how they compare — and what the same patterns look like in plain Python.
+LangChain is the most popular agent framework.
+Rasa is an open-source framework for building conversational AI — chatbots and virtual assistants.
+Here is how they compare — paradigm, ecosystem, and the use cases each one is actually built for.

 By the numbers